-Fitted to the Callaway version of the C7 Corvette, the Callaway AeroWagon is projected to be a 200+ mph automobile while still returning the highest mileage rating in the supercar segment.
+Fitted to the Callaway version of the C7 Corvette, the Callaway AeroWagon had been projected to be a 200+ mph automobile while still returning the highest mileage rating in the supercar segment.
+The design remains under consideration for manufacturing.